solana-foundation/developer-content/docs/programs/anchor/program-structure.md

 }
 ```

-The `Context` fields can be used in an instruction using dot notation:
+The `Context` fields can be accessed in an instruction using dot notation:

 - `ctx.accounts`: The accounts required for the instruction
 - `ctx.program_id`: The program's public key (address)